denisstasyev/CAN/README.md

 # CAN
-Test of CAN-interface with STM32 LL
+Test of CAN-interface with STM32F0DISCOVERY + LL (Low Library)